What Is Otitis Media with

 How Is OME Diagnosed?

-A physician will examine the ear using an otoscope.
-This magnifying glass has a lighted end for looking inside the ear.
+examine the ear using an otoscope.
+This magnifying glass has a lighted end for looking

-- an eardrum that does not move when a small amount of air is blown into it
+eardrum that doesn’t move when a small amount of air is blown into it

-An acoustic otoscope can also be used to detect fluid in the middle ear.
+otoscope can also detect fluid in the middle ear.